 In ASP.NET Core 2.1, SignalR is an open-source library that can help to add real-time web functionality to apps hassle-free.
 It allows bi-directional communication between server and client.
 SignalR supports Web Socket and other compatible techniques for older browsers.
 It includes APIs for creating a server to client remote procedure calls (RPC), connection management (for instance, connect and disconnect events), grouping connections, and authorization.
 SignalR is built-in by default which means basic chat application can be developed within minutes.

 - Sends messages to all connected clients simultaneously.
 For example, a chat room

 - Sends messages to specific clients or groups of clients

 - Scales to handle increasing traffic

 Razor UI class library to create reusable UI

-But, with ASP.NET Core 2.1, Razor compilation is integrated into build process which results in faster app start times.
+But, with ASP.NET Core 2.1, Razor compilation is integrated into the build process which results in faster app start times.
 Moreover, ASP.NET core shares common assets such as identity features like login, register, forgot password but resulted in code replication across individual projects, leading to increased technical debt.
-A new Razor SDK will enable building Razor files into a class library projects that can be packed into a NuGet package.
+A new Razor SDK will enable building Razor files into a class library project that can be packed into a NuGet package.
 Reusable UI components can be created with Razor UI similar to Angular.
-With this Razor UI class library, ASP.Net core development can be taken to a whole different level.
+With this Razor UI class library, ASP.Net Core Development can be taken to a whole different level.
 By integrating Razor compilation into the build: